jaebradley/basketball_reference_web_scraper/README.md

 ## API

-This client has four methods
+This client has five methods
 * Getting player box scores by a date (`client.player_box_scores`)
 * Getting team box scores by a date (`client.team_box_scores`)
 * Getting the schedule for a season (`client.season_schedule`)
 * Getting players totals for a season (`client.players_season_totals`)
+* Getting players advanced season statistics for a season (`client.players_season_advanced`)

 You can see all four methods used in [this `repl`]()https://repl.it/@jaebradley/v300api-examples).